Tankdoz/PUREstack/README.md

 - Pi-hole runs as root inside the container
 - It can create and manage its own volume directories without manual chown or mkdir
 - Configuration is normally handled via the Pi-hole web GUI
-- make sure under DNS settings you untick any upstream DNS servers and add 127.0.0.1#5335 under Custom DNS servers
-- this will ensure Pihole only forwards to Unbound
 - If you want to enforce specific settings, define them in docker-compose or in an .env file

 ### 3b.
 Unbound volume directories and permissions
-- The klutchel/unbounf image is distroless --> contains only the necessary binaries and libraries to run Unbound, no shell or package manager
+- The klutchel/unbound image is distroless --> contains only the necessary binaries and libraries to run Unbound, no shell or package manager
 - The image runs Unbound as a non-privileged user UID 101, GID 102 after startup
 - Configuration file unbound.conf and aditional configuration files *,conf in unbound.conf.d need to be readable by 101:102
 - blocklist, although not used by unbound (pihole is doing the blocking) needs to be there to avoid warnings from the exporter

-unbound.conf: rw for your user, read for 101:102  (file). unbound.conf.d: rwx for your user, rx for 101:102 (directory).
+- unbound.conf: rw for your user, read for 101:102  (file)
+- unbound.conf.d: rwx for your user, rx for 101:102 (directory)
-blocklists: rwx for your user, readable by 101:102  (directory). unbound.block.conf rw for your user, readable by 101:102 (file) -->contains 3 dummy lines.
+- blocklists: rwx for your user, readable by 101:102  (directory)
+- unbound.block.conf rw for your user, readable by 101:102 (file) -->contains 3 dummy lines
 ```
 sudo chown $USER:102 ~/dockerprojects/stacks/pure/volumes/unbound/unbound.conf
 sudo chmod 640 ~/dockerprojects/stacks/pure/volumes/unbound/unbound.conf